arturmkrtchyan/iban4j/README.md

  // How to create Iban object from String
  Iban iban = Iban.valueOf("DE89370400440532013000");

- // How to create Iban object from String
- Iban iban = Iban.valueOf("DE89 3704 0044 0532 0130 00", IbanFormat.Default);
+ // How to create Iban object from formatted String Iban iban = Iban.valueOf("DE89 3704 0044 0532 0130 00", IbanFormat.Default);

  // How to generate random Iban